Duimon/Rocketlauncher-Bezels/README.md

 as stated in my RA Overlay README.

-For RL the bezel.ini uses the top left coordinate in concert with the bottom right coordiate and the bezel.ini would read:
+For RL the bezel.ini uses the top left coordinate in concert with the bottom right coordinate and the bezel.ini would read:

 **4K**